Opensource-IIITH/Discord-CAS/README.md

 Tool for user verification via CAS on Discord server.
 If your organization uses CAS for authentication, and if you also run a Discord server whose private contents should only be accessible to CAS authenticated users, then this is the right tool for you.

-Another advantage of this tool is when you run multiple private Discord servers.
-Once the users are authenticated on any one server, they will not need to repeat the whole signup process on another server.
+Once a user are authenticated on any one server, they will not need to repeat the whole signup process on another server.

 ## Configuration parameters